franklynfv/franklynfv/README.md

-Hi there, my name is Franklyn.
+Hi there, I am Franklyn, an IT Professional.